mochurc2/community-map/PrivacyPolicy.md

 - Legitimate interests — for operating and securing the Site.

 ## 5. Data Sharing
-We share data only with essential service providers such as Cloudflare, Supabase, and MapTiler.
+We share data only with essential service providers such as Cloudflare, Supabase, and Protomaps.
 We do not sell personal data or share it with advertisers.

 ## 6. Your Rights